 The tea we drink today has been evolving and changing for thousands of years.

-Ancient civilizations in southeast Asia have cultivated and consumed the camellia sinensis plant (the plant you get tea from) for many generations, which is why we have a near limitless variation of tea options to choose from in our modern cultures.
+Ancient civilizations in southeast Asia cultivated and consumed the camellia Sinensis plant (the plant you get tea from) for many generations, which is why we have a near limitless variation of tea options to choose from in our modern cultures.

 Legend has it that in 2737 B.C., the Chinese emperor Shen Nung sat under a tea tree with a pot of hot water when the wind blew leaves into his water.